raylu/summit/README.md

 # This is probably not the page/README you are looking for

-## Are you an end user who wants to know about Summit?
+## Are you interested in finding out more about Summit?

 https://summit.idunnololz.com

-## Are you already a user who wants to report a bug/suggest a feature?
-Or maybe just want to see Summit updates?
+## Are you an existing user who wants to report a bug/suggest a feature?
+Or just get updates about the app?

 https://lemmy.world/c/summit

-## Are you a developer whose here to check things out?
+## Are you a developer who is here to check things out?

 Please note that I am currently not accepting PRs.
 This repo is still mostly meant for me so documentation might be rough around the edges.